Military history of Italy during World War II: Italy enters the war

 The exact timing of Italy's entry into the war was greatly influenced by political opportunism, coming at a time when Britain and France were in full retreat during the Battle of France.
-Mussolini wanted a seat at the peace conference table to make territorial gains, and feared if Italy was not among the victor nations negotiating the post-war settlement then Italy would be viewed internationally as a "second order nation".
-Mussolini told the heads of the armed forces on 29 May 1940, he feared if Italy entered the war after Anglo-French resistance had collapsed, the Germans would take the view that Italy had only joined in "when the job was done", and thus would be reluctant to share the spoils with the Italians.
-All this persuaded Mussolini he needed to join the conflict, even though the military were not ready for a conflict in 1940.
+Mussolini wanted a seat at the peace conference table to make territorial gains, and told the heads of the armed forces on 29 May 1940, he feared if Italy entered the war after Anglo-French resistance had collapsed, the Germans would take the view that Italy had only joined in "when the job was done", and thus would be reluctant to share the spoils with the Italians.
+The deteriorating situation for the Allies in late May and early June persuaded Mussolini to join the conflict, even though the military were not ready.